 Yucaipa is located in southern California, approximately 72 miles (east of Los Angeles.
 The city is approximately 2,600ft (above sea level and is bordered by Redlands to its west and Calimesa to its south.
 The unincorporated communities of Cherry Valley, Mentone and Oak Glen collectively account for Yucaipa's northernmost outskirts.

-According to the United States Census Bureau, the city has a total area of 27.8 square miles (with 0.04 percent being water.
+According to the United States Census Bureau, the city has a total area of 28.3 square miles (all land.

 Yucaipa is home to Yucaipa Regional Park, Flag Hill Veterans Memorial Park, Seventh Street Park, "I" Street Park, Wildwood Park, Yucaipa Community Park, the Bryant Glen Sports Complex, the Rick McCowan Regional Soccer Complex, and Wildwood Canyon State Park.